dockercompose-man/obsidian_public/essential education/README.md

 > ⚠️ Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.

 I created them as free resources to be used in your specific use cases.
-If you're searching for detailed, in-depth tutorials on some tools or technologies, check out my Website: [Orangefarm](https://discord.gg/nUFabsxxrW)
+If you're searching for detailed, in-depth tutorials on some tools or technologies, check out my Discord: [Orangefarm](https://discord.gg/nUFabsxxrW)

 ## Contribution